 Free UK Special Delivery

-A further notable feature of this watch is the design, construction and quality of the tree piece ribbed case, which, like the rest of this watch is in outstanding condition.
-But what lies beneath is a rare Omega Cal.284 movement which was a development of the tremendously successful Omega Cal.30 series.
-This simply one of the finest hand-wound watch movement designs ever conceived.
-It is also an important movement in the record books, for its incredible standards of accuracy and reliability attained at all the competitive trials it entered and won.
+A notable feature of this watch is the design, construction and quality of the three-piece ribbed case which like the rest of this watch is in outstanding condition.
+However, what lies beneath is the rare Omega Cal.284 movement which was a development of the tremendously successful Omega Cal.30 series.
+This is simply one of the finest hand-wound watch movement designs ever conceived.
+It is also an important movement in the record books for its incredible standards of accuracy and reliability attained at all the competitive trials it entered and won.
 See below.

-The movement and the sturdiness of the case, make this a perfect hand-wound vintage watch for both evening wear and everyday use, – as you so wish.
+The movement and the sturdiness of the case make this a perfect hand-wound vintage watch for both evening wear and everyday use – as you wish.

-The silver and cream two-tone, crosshair dial is one of the nicest we have seen from this period in original unrestored condition.
-It carries perhaps the most even and attractive patina we have seen on a dial.
-The centre has turned a lovely even shade of crema, while the outer dial has retained its silver appearance with a sprinkling of coffee.
-There’s none of the usual pitting or scratches or other unsightly damage we often see on unrestored aged dials.
+The silver and cream two-tone, crosshair dial is one of the nicest we have seen from this period and is in original unrestored condition.
+It carries perhaps the most even and attractive patina we have ever seen on a dial.
+The centre has turned a lovely even shade of cream, while the outer dial has retained its silver appearance with a sprinkling of coffee.
+There is none of the usual pitting or scratches or other unsightly damage we often see on unrestored aged dials.

-The dial is simply signed with the Omega brand and signature in the top half of the dial, and with ‘Swiss Made’ at the very bottom.
+The dial is simply signed with the Omega brand and signature with ‘Swiss Made’ at the very bottom.